awsdocs/amazon-vpc-peering-guide/doc_source/create-vpc-peering-connection.md

 To create a VPC peering connection, first create a request to peer with another VPC\.
 You can request a VPC peering connection with another VPC in your account, or with a VPC in a different AWS account\.
 For an inter\-Region VPC peering connection where the VPCs are in different Regions, the request must be made from the Region of the requester VPC\.

 To activate the request, the owner of the accepter VPC must accept the request\.
 For an inter\-Region VPC peering connection, the request must be accepted in the Region of the accepter VPC\.
 For more information, see [Accept a VPC peering connection](accept-vpc-peering-connection.md)\.
+For more information about the `Pending acceptance` peering connection status, see [VPC peering connection lifecycle](vpc-peering-basics.md#vpc-peering-lifecycle)\.

 **Topics**
 + [Prerequisites](#vpc-peering-connection-prerequisites)